daiiz/griddles-ui-card/README.md

         + `insert_type`: Specify either “append” or “prepend”. *Note: "append" is recommended.*

         + `shadow_depth`: This value represents a depth of shadow of the card.
 The state of being shadowless is set to "0", you can specify an integer value as a level of shadow up to the maximum value of "6".

+        + `border_radius`: Specify the roundness of the corners of the card, in pixels.

 #### query